bulkpanda/quickdraw/README.md

 ## For pretrained model

-Located in saved_models by the name 100model.onnx.
+Located in saved_models by the name 100model.onnx. <br>
-See inference_server.py file 'play' section to learn how to use the model for inference. just change the path value to try own images for testing.
+See inference_server.py file 'play' section to learn how to use the model for inference. <br>
+Just change the path value to try own images for testing.

 ## Loss and accuracy curves

 Test accurcy v/s epochs
 ![GitHub Logo](/plots/accuracy.png)